-Port of Sale to have new purpose built ECEC learning space as part of new TAFE
+Port of Sale to have new purpose built ECEC learning space

 Future early childhood education and care (ECEC) professionals learning in the Wellington Shire are “a step closer to having the state-of-the-art training facilities they deserve”, Victorian Minister for Training and Skills and Higher Education Gayle Tierney has said, revealing designs for the new TAFE Gippsland campus at the Port of Sale.